evshvarov/deployed-code-template/README.md

 use publish command once module is ready for release to be published in a deployed mode. users install module without source code using install command.

-## What's in?

-The module contains two classes: dc.deployed.ObjectScript and dc.withsource.ObjectScript

 # Development environment